4ks-io/4ks-monorepo/data/README.md

 To be grant yourself membership to the bot_group in `apps/api/casbin/policy.csv`

-The value is your `customClaims.Id`.
+The value is your `customClaims.ID`.
 See `apps/api/middleware/casbin.go`

 ```
 export IO_4KS_API_TOKEN=<bearer token goes here>